Canadiens–Maple Leafs rivalry: Original Six era (1942–1967)

 The rivalry perhaps reached its zenith in the 1967 Stanley Cup Final during the centennial year of Canadian Confederation, and the year Montreal was hosting Expo 67.
-An exhibit space had been prepared for the Stanley Cup at the expo's Quebec pavilion, as the heavily favored Canadiens were supposed to beat the Leafs quite handily.
-However, underdog Toronto upset the Canadiens to capture their most recent Cup; with the team opting to exhibit the Stanley Cup at the expo's Ontario pavilion instead.
+An exhibit space had been prepared for the Stanley Cup at the expo's Quebec pavilion, as the heavily favored Canadiens were anticipated to beat the Leafs quite handily.
+However, underdog Toronto upset the Canadiens to capture their most recent Cup; the Leafs opted to exhibit the Stanley Cup at the expo's Ontario pavilion instead.